Cumulo-pro/ExocoreTools/monitoring/README.md

 ![PortadaGithub Exocore-01 (2)](https://github.com/user-attachments/assets/ae42a373-49a7-420d-8094-c37039024dca)

-This repository contains detailed information about Story metrics and the associated Grafana dashboard.
+This repository contains detailed information about IMUA metrics and the associated Grafana dashboard.

 ## First steps